Cameron-Leech-Thomson/Cameron-Leech-Thomson.github.io/_posts/2020-10-24-github-pages-jekyll-and-easy-websites.md

 ---

 ## This Site
 This site was created for free by me, with the use of [GitHub Pages](https://pages.github.com/).
 GitHub Pages is GitHub's hosting platform, allowing you to create sites for yourself or for an individual repository.
 It's really easy to set up, and you can find out how [here](https://docs.github.com/en/free-pro-team@latest/github/working-with-github-pages).
 Pages allows you to choose from a few pre-set themes that give your site a little more flair, or you could go and find a custom one that suits you, or go ahead and make one yourself!
 The custom theme that I'm using is called Massively, and you can find out more about it [here](https://github.com/jekyllup/jekyll-theme-massively).
 All of the themes use [Jekyll](https://jekyllrb.com/) - a static site generator.
-You can use it to style your site using different layouts and pages, which you create in languages like HTML, CSS, & JavaScript, and add content by using mark-up languages.
+You can use it to style your site using different layouts and pages, which you'd create in languages like HTML, CSS, & JavaScript, and add content with mark-up languages.

 ### Content
 Content for each page is inside of a file containing a mark-up language.
 For example, I'm using markdown (.md) files.
 In each file, you must specify the attributes that will be used in the layout file.
 For example, in the [previous post](https://cameron-leech-thomson.github.io/blog/welcome-to-my-site/) I put up, the attributes look like this: